pantoscope/python-similarsearch-demo/README.md

-ScopeMedia Python Demo - Similar Image Search
+ScopeAI Python Demo - Similar Image Search
 =====
 An example showing how Similar Image Search API is used.